SSLMate/certspotter/man/certspotter-authorize.md

 -printhash

-:   Instead of authorizing the certificate, print its TBS hash (a hex-encoded SHA-256 digest) to stdout and exit.
+:   Instead of authorizing the certificate, print its TBS hash (a hex-encoded SHA-256 digest) to stdout.

 -version